EDCD/EDMarketConnector/PLUGINS.md

 doing so as to play nicely with the core EDMC code and not risk causing application crashes or hangs.

+### Be careful about the name of your plugin directory

 ### Use a thread for long-running code

 By default, your plugin code will be running in the main thread.
 So, if you